Burwell, Cambridgeshire: Twinning

 The village is twinned with Lizy-sur-Ourcq and Mary-sur-Marne and with a small town, Ocquerre.
 All three are situated in France; Lizy is mentioned on signs as you enter the village.
 Visits from Burwell to the twins are organised by the Burwell Village Twinning Association.

 A plate marking the twinning is located on a wall outside the Year 3 classroom at the village primary school, Burwell Village College (Primary).

 Philanthropy

 The villages holds an annual Christmas Eve fund raising event which is run by business executive James Pryor.
 The annual event raises money for local causes.

 Transport

 Road access to Burwell is mainly along the B1102 Cambridge to Mildenhall road, which runs the length of the village, and the B1103, which links the village with Newmarket.
 The A14 passes along the southernmost edge of Burwell parish on the Cambridgeshire–Suffolk border, but cannot be joined without leaving the parish.

-Bus transport is provided by Stagecoach in Cambridge route 10 running through the village between Cambridge and Newmarket.
-Stagecoach took over what used to be Cambus in the mid-1990s, Cambus itself having split from the Eastern Counties Omnibus Company in 1984.
-Eastern Counties absorbed Burwell and District in 1979, the local bus company having provided transport to nearby Cambridge, Newmarket and Bury St Edmunds, and to destinations further afield, such as Great Yarmouth and Felixstowe.